Black History Month Walking Tours

 - Please dress appropriately for the weather and be sure to wear comfortable shoes.

-On the day of the tour, please consider the health and safety of others in your group by maintaining a safe social distance and/or wearing a mask.
+On the day of the tour, please consider the health and safety of others by staying home if you are not feeling well.

 Parallel parking is available along North Taylor Street and Walnut Street.